elemental-lf/benji/docs/source/cleanup.rst

-There are times (e.g. when your database is corrupted or when you create a new database based on export/import) when Benji does not know if the blocks in the *data backend* are all known by the metadata store.
+There are times (e.g. when your database is corrupted or when you create a new database based on export/import) when Benji does not know if the blocks in the storage are all known by the metadata store.

 Then the ``-full`` option of cleanup comes into play.
 With this option, Benji will read all block UIDs from the backend storage (which can take *very* long) and compare it to the list of known block UIDs in the database backend

-Blocks unknown to the database backend are then deleted from the *data backend*.
+Blocks unknown to the database backend are then deleted from the storage.